aspose-words/Aspose.Words-API-References/english/net/aspose.words.mailmerging/fieldmergingargs/text/_index.md

 ---
 title: FieldMergingArgs.Text
 second_title: Aspose.Words for .NET API Reference
-description: Gets or sets the text that will be inserted into the document for the current merge field in C#
+description: FieldMergingArgs property.
+Gets or sets the text that will be inserted into the document for the current merge field in C#
 type: docs
 weight: 10
 url: /net/aspose.words.mailmerging/fieldmergingargs/text/